 A study published in the Jul-Dec 2014 edition of the Journal of Natural Science, Biology and Medicine followed 30 tennis elbow patients for 12 weeks.
 It concluded that a single shot of bone marrow aspirate concentrate (BMAC) let to significant improvement.

 CONCLUSION: Treatment of tennis elbow patients with single injection of BMA showed a significant improvement in short to medium term follow-up.
 In the future, such growth factors and/or stem cells based injection therapy can be developed as an alternative conservative treatment for patients of tennis elbow, especially who have failed non-operative treatment before surgical intervention is taken.

 What makes stem cell therapy at RMI different?

-At RMI, we augment BMAC with a proprietary, pliable tissue allograft (transplant) derived from human placental amnion, which functions as a biologic structural matrix to facilitate and enhance tissue healing and repair.
+At RMI, we augment BMAC with a pliable tissue allograft (transplant) developed by Dr. Riordan.
+It is derived from human placental amnion, which functions as a biologic structural matrix to facilitate and enhance tissue healing and repair.
 It contains 108 different growth factors including more than 10 times the amount of WNT-4 and 60 times the amount of prostaglandin as competing products.